optile/cards-component-demo/README.md

 # Cards component demo
 This repo is a demo page for testing our new Checkout Web SDK.
-The demo page is hosted on Github pages [here](https://optile.github.io/cards-component-demo/)
+The demo page is hosted on GitHub pages [here](https://optile.github.io/cards-component-demo/)